rohityadavcloud/rohityadavcloud.github.io/_posts/2021-05-12-cloudstack-rpi4-kvm.markdown

     guest.cpu.arch=aarch64
     guest.cpu.mode=host-passthrough
+    host.cpu.manual.speed.mhz=1500

+Note: the `host.cpu.manual.speed.mhz` is needed because Linux isn't able to report the correct CPU speed for some models such as the M1/M2/M2 Pro etc. You can set the correct CPU speed in Mhz of your host manually using this property.

 By default 1GB of host memory is reserved for agent/host usage, which you can change using the following in the agent.properties file: